Boater's medical insurance. |

 - Is boating (or snorkeling or diving) excluded as a "risky activity" ?

-From "Modern Cruising Under Sail" by Don Dodds
+From "Modern Cruising Under Sail" by Don Dodds:

+"Health insurance has very little use on a world cruise. ...
 We keep only a high-level deductible policy in case of catastrophic disease."

 From Mark Mech on The Live-Aboard List: